SereDef/GenR-metadata-app/README.md

 <hr>

-If you have a large umber of selected rows and scrolling through the `Check selected` tab becomes annoying, you can click on the **`Download selected`** button on the bottom right.
-This will download a .csv file with the selected table inside the folder that you indicated at the beginning.
+If you have a large number of selected rows and scrolling through the `Check selected` tab becomes annoying, you can click on the **`CSV`** or **`Excel`** button on the top left.
+This will download a .csv or .xlsx file of the selected table, as save it in the folder that you indicated at the beginning.

 ## Assignment
 Using the entries in the **Assignment pane**, you can change the value of any column in the metadata table, for the rows you have selected.

 For all the assignment text bars, you can either enter a **single value** that will be assigned to all the selected rows, or you can enter **multiple values**, by separating them with a `; `.
 If you want to assign multiple values, make sure that the number of values you entered corresponds with the number of rows  you selected!

+To assign values, simply click on the **`Assign`** button.
+Now you can check your progress in the  `Check assigned` tab.
+This will look exactly like the table in `Check selected` but your changes are now saved there.
+Note that a .csv file with saved changes will also automatically appear in the folder that you indicated at the beginning, if you find that easier to check.

 * [**Section**]() indicates the section on the GR- questionnaire (`A` to `K`).
 It is a *single capital letter*.
 I would suggest starting from this column when you work on completing your table, so you can use it in the selection and assignment of other metadata.